Some Additions To The Downtown Arena Discussion

 A Carolina Hurricanes hockey game at the RBC Center in 2010.

-We talked about parking earlier in the month and now it’s time for another love affair of mine; the downtown sports topic.
+We talked about parking earlier in the month and now it’s time for another love affair of mine; the downtown sports arena topic.
 I just want to quote two articles that add to the ongoing conversation.
-For newer readers, a sports in downtown Raleigh is an idea that floats in every now and then and is by no means planned or even in concept at this time.
+For newer readers, a sports arena in downtown Raleigh is an idea that floats in every now and then and is by no means planned or even in concept at this time.

 You could certainly argue that I think we’re not ready for an urban arena and that the location of the PNC Center is perfectly adequate.
 To add some points on the development topic, whether arenas spur it or not, Richard Florida asks exactly that with an article at The Atlantic Cities.